 They do make a small hand tool to help make the bends for thick wires.
 Since I can never find when I need it I sometimes use a short 2″ pipe over the wire to help with the bending process.

-The Neutral Wire.
 Sure you can run a 220 line without the neutral, but not for this type of setup.
 Many new appliances require the neutral wire.
-Most believe the neutral is the ground.
+Most belief the neutral is the ground.
 However not true at all.
-The neutral would be used as a return path for the 110 volts needed by things like the clock in your stove, timmers and of course the computers / controllers in most newer appliances sold today.
+The neutral would be used as a return path for the 110 volts needed by things like the clock in your stove, timers and, of course, the computers / controllers in most newer appliances sold today.
 So in short your new stove uses 110 and 220 volts.
 110 for the smaller stuff and 220 for the cooking elements.
 Or dryer whatever it is that you may be hooking up.

 See the video on how to wire 220 using 4 wire VIDEO